-The ADA Committee recommends removing this from the CIP as City Public Public Restroom Accessibility Barrier Removal Works staff has been correcting these issues over time and many are completed.
+Staff recommends removing this from the CIP as City Public Works staff has completed in the ADA Transition Plan.

+Public Restroom Accessibility Barrier Removal been correcting these issues over time and many are completed.

-The ADA Committee requests annual updates from Public Works on items completed in the ADA Transition Plan.
+The ADA Committee requests annual undates from Public Works on items